A 20-Year-Old Man Is Suing Dick's And Walmart For Refusing To Sell Him A Rifle Under Their New Policies

 "He was really just trying to buy a rifle," Watson's attorney, Max Whittington, told NBC News.

-Whittington, Walmart, and Dick's did not immediately respond to BuzzFeed News' request for comment.
+Whittington, Walmart, and Dick's did not immediately respond to BuzzFeed News' requests for comment.

 But a spokesman for Walmart told NBC News the company stands by its policy.